Blog

 Is a tech MBA right for me

 Technology is everywhere these days—and careers revolving around technology are the focus of many MBA programs.
-Although a general-management MBA will help you build strong management and business skills, if you are looking to pivot specifically into technology, there are tech-focused programs designed to help you get there.
+Although a general-management MBA will help you build strong management and business skills, if you are looking to pivot specifically into technology, there are tech-focused programs designed to help you do so.
 In addition, all tech MBA programs are…

 Read More